How to use your Customer Report?

 - Customer Lifetime Revenue is an estimate which tells you how much money a single customer is going to take out of their pocket and leave with you in their lifetime, altogether.

-- Lifetime Orders / Customer is the average number a customer submits in your store in their lifetime.
+- Lifetime Orders / Customer is the average orders per customer since the launch of the web store.
 Improving this means (more or less) stable income for a longer time.

 There is a big difference between your returning and new visitors.
 You should be aware of the difference of these KPIs coming from different groups of customers.